Ajtech27/Student-Mental-Health-Analysis-Python/README.md

 - Academic performance (CGPA) shows association with mental health conditions
 - Many students experiencing mental health challenges do not seek treatment

+---

+## 📌 Conclusion

+This analysis highlights important mental health trends among students and emphasizes the need for increased awareness and access to mental health support services.
+The project demonstrates practical use of Python, data cleaning, visualization, and exploratory analysis on a real-world dataset.